alainncls/strava-segments-to-nfts/README.md

 * Extract `StravaService` in a dedicated module to be imported from `SegmentModule` an `ActivityModule`
 * Extract `PictureService` and its 'Utils` in a dedicated module
 * Extract the check for "segment is eligible" in `SegmentService`
+* Use the webapp's Strava token to make Strava API calls